A Dynamical Cartography of the Epistemic Diffusion of Artificial Intelligence in Neuroscience: Results

 We complete the map of Fig.~\ref{fig:map} by plotting its temporal decomposition in Fig.~\ref{fig:map_temporal}, in order to approximate the evolution of the neuroscience subfields and the location of AI in the different configurations shaped by them between 1970 and 2020.
 With these maps, we identify three phases in the development of the main field of neuroscience.

-The first, spanning the period 1970-1984, marks the consolidation of the rightmost clusters of the time-aggregated map, namely the research around the central nervous system ($C_8$), the skeletal muscle diseases ($C_5$), sensorial pathologies ($C_6$) and eyes and vision ($C_0$) -- with a growing number of publications inside them, as already shown in Fig.~\ref{fig:map}.
-The second phase, running from 1985 to 2009, shows the lexical expansion of these clusters, the substantial growth of the subfield related to the studies of brain neural networks and neurological disorders ($C_7$), and the birth of the knowledge universe around connectionist AI ($C_1$), especially during the subperiod 1985-1989.
-We also observe the unification of the knowledge subspace of all clusters except $C_0$ and $C_1$ during this second period 1985-2009.
+The first, spanning the period 1970-1984, marks the consolidation of the rightmost clusters of the time-aggregated map, namely the research around the central nervous system, the skeletal muscle diseases, sensorial pathologies, and eyes and vision -- with a growing number of publications inside them, as already shown in Fig.~\ref{fig:map}.
+The second phase, running from 1985 to 2009, shows the lexical expansion of these clusters, the substantial growth of the subfield related to the studies of brain neural networks and neurological disorders, and the birth of the knowledge universe around connectionist AI, especially during the subperiod 1985-1989.
+We also observe the unification of the knowledge subspace of all clusters except the studies in vision and foundations of connectionist AI during this second period 1985-2009.

-The third and last stage, running from 2010 to 2020, shows a division of the aforementioned continuum of clusters into two parts whose boundaries no longer meet, a first one including the clusters $C_2$, $C_3$, $C_7$ (neurological disorders studies) and some subsets of the cluster related to the studies of the central nervous system ($C_8$), and a second one including the remaining clusters $C_4$, $C_5$, $C_6$, and $C_8$.
+The third and last stage, running from 2010 to 2020, shows a division of the aforementioned continuum of clusters into two parts whose boundaries no longer meet, a first one including the left most clusters and some subsets of the cluster related to the studies of the central nervous system ($C_8$), and a second one including the remaining left-most, fragmented clusters.
 This period also signs the decline of the subfields of eyes and vision studies and sensory pathologies.